-Frederick County’s long-range plan to coordinate and guide the physical development of the county is presented in the Frederick County Comprehensive Plan.
-Consistency with the County Comprehensive Plan is important for developing solid waste management goals and objectives.
-The solid waste management goals are intended to provide a consistent directional framework during the 20-year solid waste management planning period, which are contained in the Frederick County Solid Waste Management Plan (SWMP), which was adopted by the Board of County Commissioners on August 22, 2013 via Resolution 13-19 and is subject to approval by the Maryland Department of the Environment (MDE).
+Frederick County’s long-range plan to coordinate and guide the physical development of the County is presented in the Livable Frederick Master Plan.
+Consistency with the Livable Frederick Master Plan is important for developing solid waste management goals and objectives.
+The solid waste management goals are intended to provide a consistent directional framework during the 20-year solid waste management planning period which are contained in the Frederick County Solid Waste Management Plan (SWMP) [note: the file size is 5.83MB].
+The SWMP was approved by the Maryland Department of the Environment (MDE) on December 20, 2018.

 Solid Waste Management Plan Amendments

 In the 2019 legislative session, the Maryland General Assembly passed a bill that required an update to the SWMP.
 Senate Bill 370, Environment – Recycling – Office Buildings requires that owners of office buildings 150,000 square feet or greater provide recycling receptacles for the collection of paper, cardboard, metal, and plastic recyclable materials on or before October 2, 2021.
 In addition, the bill requires the County Recycling Plan (the SWMP) to address the collection of recyclable materials from the affected office buildings by October 1, 2020.
 In a letter dated August 16, 2019, Maryland Department of the Environment (MDE) recommended that the county develop a SWMP amendment to address the requirements of the bill.
 The Department of Solid Waste Management has begun the requirements necessary for amending the plan, which includes a statutory public hearing process.
 This page will be updated when the public hearing has been scheduled.